Sheffield Corporation Tramways

 Motormen and conductors

 An array of tramcar staff pose with a fairly new looking Tramcar 217 working the Tinsley route — photo undated, but probably taken around 1900 (the destination boxes were only in use from then until 1905).
-The conductor has a single-breasted tunic, as does the individual next to the policeman, who may possibly be an inspector; the motorman however is wearing a double-breasted jacket.
+The conductor has a single-breasted tunic, as does the individual next to the policeman, who may possibly be an inspector; the motorman, however, is wearing a double-breasted jacket.
+Both men appear to be wearing drooping-peak caps rather than kepis.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

-Conductor (in single-breasted tunic) and motorman (in double-breasted jacket) with Tramcar No 27 on the Eccleshall route — photo undated, but probably taken around 1900.
+A conductor (in single-breasted tunic) and a motorman (in double-breasted jacket) with Tramcar No 27 on the Eccleshall route — photo undated, but probably taken around 1900.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Sheffield Corporation Tramways cap badge — brass (c1899 to c1906).

-Conductor and motorman with Tramcar 208 on a Tinsley service, probably at the terminus at Millhouses - photo undated, but as the car is in 'rebuilt' condition (this took place in 1906-07) and a little tatty, probably taken in the late Edwardian era or shortly before the Great War.
-Both men have military-style caps with a much smaller cap badge than worn previously.
+A conductor and motorman with Tramcar 208 on a Tinsley service, probably at the terminus at Millhouses — photo undated, but as the car is in 'rebuilt' condition (this took place in 1906-07) and a little tatty, it was probably taken in the late-Edwardian era or shortly before the Great War.
+Both men have tensioned-crown peaked caps, which bear a much smaller cap badge than worn previously.
 Author's Collection.

 A charming studio portrait of four SCT tramwaymen, three motormen and a conductor (front right) — photo undated, but probably late Edwardian judging by the moustaches.
 The significance of the cup is unclear, but was possibly for a team game of four individuals.
 The collar insignia consist of a grade letter — 'M' or 'C' — and an employee number.
 Although the conductor has the 'C' preceding the number on both collars, the motormen only have this arrangement on their left-hand collars, the right having the 'M' after the number.
 Whether this reflected a difference between the grades or personal preference, is unclear.
 Author's Collection.

-A blow-up of the above photo showing the conductor's collar and cap insignia.
+An enlargement of the above photograph showing the conductor's collar and cap insignia.

 Probable Sheffield Corporation Tramways cap badge — brass — worn from around 1906 through to the 1930s or 1940s, when chrome would have taken over.
-Although far from certain, there do seem to be slight differences in the top part of the badge (above the shield) when compared with the photo above, suggesting that this part may have changed across the decades.
 Author's Collection.

-Conductor and motorman with a rebuilt and vestibuled Tramcar No 48; photo undated, but probably taken in the early 1920s.
+A conductor and a motorman with a rebuilt and vestibuled Tramcar No 48; photo undated, but probably taken in the early 1920s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Motorman David Ward Brackenbrough — photo thought to be from the mid 1940s.
 With thanks to his grandson, Steve.